 PCOS is a variable condition that affects women in different ways.
 Some women have only a few minor symptoms, whereas others may have severe symptoms in all categories.
 The presence of polycystic ovaries is one of the diagnostic criteria, but its presence is not essential.
-In other words, you could have PCOS without actually having polycystic ovaries.

-A blood test to measure your hormone levels and to screen for diabetes or a high cholesterol level may be performed.
+A blood test to measure your hormone levels and to screen for diabetes or a high cholesterol level may also be performed.

 - irregular or infrequent periods – indicates your ovaries do not regularly ovulate

 - blood tests show high androgen levels (e.g. testosterone) or you just show the signs of excess male hormones but the blood test is normal

 As only two of the above are needed to make a diagnosis, you will not necessarily have to have an ultrasound scan and blood test before the condition can be confirmed.